Healthcare pricing transparency is the first step in helping consumers understand how much medical services will cost before they purchase them.

 How Will Healthcare Price Transparency Affect Consumers and Providers?

-Advocates of healthcare price transparency believe that it will lower health costs by increasing competition between providers and giving patients the option to shop around.
+Healthcare price transparency advocates believe it will lower health costs by increasing competition between providers and allowing patients to shop around.
 Insurers are also implementing pricing transparency and other initiatives like reference pricing to help incentivize consumers to select low-cost providers.

 There is some concern that providers could use transparency as a tool for collusion in raising prices together as a cartel.
 This leverage could make it easier for them to negotiate prices with insurance companies.